Database Identity Providers

 NOTE: For database connections, Auth0 limits the number of repeat login attempts per user and IP address.
 For more information, see: Rate Limits on User/Password Authentication.

 If you have an existing user store, or wish to store user credentials on your own server, Auth0 enables you to easily connect to a custom repository and use it as the identity provider.

 In this scenario, you provide the login script to authenticate the user that will execute each time a user attempts to log in.
 Optionally, you can create scripts for sign-up, email verification, password reset and delete user functionality.

 These custom scripts are Node.js code that run in the tenant's sandbox.
-Auth0 provides templates for most common databases, such as: ASP.NET Membership Provider, MongoDB, MySQL, PostgreSQL, SQL Server, Windows Azure SQL Database, and for a web service accessed by Basic Auth.
+Auth0 provides templates for most common databases, such as: ASP.NET Membership Provider, MongoDB, MySQL, Oracle, PostgreSQL, SQL Server, Windows Azure SQL Database, and for a web service accessed by Basic Auth.
 Essentially, you can connect to any kind of database or web service with a custom script.

 Some specifics to keep in mind: